 I find the most common reasons are:

-- SQL Server was removed from a domain without thinking about the consequences — maybe you didn’t enable SQL and Windows Authentication or reset the SA password.
+- A SQL Server was removed from a domain without thinking about the consequences — maybe you didn’t enable SQL and Windows Authentication or reset the SA password.

-- The only account with sysadmin access gets deleted when the person leaves the business — how do get sysadmin privileges back?
+- The only account with sysadmin access gets deleted when the person leaves the business — how do you get sysadmin privileges back?

 There are several ways to fix it but what follows is what I find to be the simplest route where the least can go wrong.

 Step 1 – Start SQL Server in single user mode

 Login to Windows as a local administrator and start an administrative command prompt.